-14. Prior to September 23, 2009, Respondent had no reason to perform an IEE because Petitioner is making progress in RTI, Tier 3, instruction.
-However, Respondent has begun the evaluation process by gathering pre-referral data and data on Petitioner's RTI.
+15. Prior to September 23, 2009, Respondent had no reason to request consent to perform an IEE because Petitioner is making progress in RTI, Tier 3, instruction.
+However, Respondent has begun the evaluation process by gathering prereferral data and data on Petitioner's RTI performance.

-15. Respondent's school psychologist will also perform a series of evaluations to determine Petitioner's cognitive ability and to compare it to Petitioner's academic achievement.
+16. Respondent's school psychologist will perform a series of evaluations to determine Petitioner's cognitive ability and to compare it to Petitioner's academic achievement.
+Under IDEA, Respondent has 60 school days to complete the evaluation.
+The evaluation must be completed by January 7, 2010, unless Petitioner is absent from school during the 60-day period.

-16. When the IEE is complete, the parties will meet to discuss the results.
+17. When the IEE is complete, the parties will meet to discuss the results.
 Petitioner's eligibility for ESE services will be determined at that time.